Miss H Greaves

 On Friday, your child will be tested on 5 words which follow the focus rule for the week.
 Use the week to practice the rule with a range of words.
 They will also be tested on 3 topic words, which are the words we will be using in our topic lessons.
 Children will then identify 2 spelling words that they regularly spell wrong in their writing.
 They must practice these words each week and will test with a partner on Friday.
 New spellings will then be given on a Friday, ready for the following week.

-It is important for your child to practice their times tables as often as possible.
-They have been given login details to access Times Tables Rockstars, which makes this learning fun and relevant to their strengths and areas for development.
+It is important for your child to practise their times tables as often as possible.
+Children will be reminded of their login details which will enable them to access Times Tables Rockstars, which makes this learning fun and relevant to their strengths and areas for development.
 This should be used frequently for 10-15 minutes sessions.
 At the end of each Maths Unit, children will have a times tables test.

 Your child should read at least 4 times a week for 15-20 minutes.
 Reading is such a vital skill and will help your child to feel more confident across all areas of the curriculum.
+Children will receive two reading books; a levelled book and a pleasure book which will be kept in reading/homework folder.
+Children will be required to bring this folder into school every day.
 Reading records will be collected daily to ensure your child is on track, so please write in these regularly.
-If your child does not read often enough, they will take part in a ‘catch up’ session on a Friday break time, where they will be given the opportunity to read to an adult or their peers.
+If your child does not read often enough, they will take part in a ‘catch up’ session on a Friday break time, where they will be given the opportunity to catch up on the reading they have missed.

 Home Learning Details